mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 # If you found this code useful, follow for more! https://www.linkedin.com/in/matt-palmer/
 ```

-Once again, Astronomer has a [great guide](https://docs.astronomer.io/learn/testing-airflow#use-dagtest-with-the-astro-cli) for the functionality.
-Tying these all together, we have a robust framework for improving code reusability and test coverage while minimizing the time to failure by introducing break-points and leveraging `airflow dags test`.
+Once again, Astronomer has a [great guide](https://docs.astronomer.io/learn/testing-airflow#use-dagtest-with-the-astro-cli).
+Tying these all together, we have a robust framework for improving code reusability and test coverage while minimizing the time to failure by introducing breakpoints and leveraging `airflow dags test`.

 ## 🎁 Wrap-up